oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/README.md

 ![](../common/images/mobile/Technical_Challenges_in_Mobile.PNG)

 ## Oracle Mobile Solution Strategy ##
 To overcome the above challenges, Oracle encourages developers to use any of the popular tools available – whether it’s native development with iOS and Android, to 3rd party and open frameworks like Ionic, Angular, Sencha, and Xamarin.
 We call it "Mobile Client Agnostic".
-Oracle also incorporate mobile services that offer data sync, storage, location services, messaging, access to local services like camera, contacts, GPS, etc. There’s a trend towards low code, no code development -  Oracle supports this trendy tool called MAX (Mobile Application Accelerator) as part of MCS.
+Oracle also incorporate mobile services that offer data sync, storage, location services, messaging, access to local services like camera, contacts, GPS, etc. There’s a trend towards low code, no code development -  Oracle supports this trendy tool called MAX (Mobile Application Accelerator) as part of Mobile Cloud Service (MCS).
 ![](../common/images/mobile/Oracle_Mobile_Solution_Strategy.PNG)

 In summary, Oracle provides end to end solution to give you overcoming notable business and technical challenges.